izenkov/shellcheck-report/README.md

 Reports *.sh shellcheck issues in folder and all subfolders

 > shellcheck-report scans all *.sh script files in
-> cpecified folder and all it's subfolders recursivly.
+> specified folder and all it's subfolders recursively.
 > It then calls shellcheck utility on script content and
 > outputs a number of issues found.